P vs NP – A promise fulfilled

 Forget about peeking in the quantum computer method and learning its algorithm.
 The shady world of quantum particles and waves is not accessible.
 The fragile cubits collapse the very moment they are observed.
 Giving nothing away.

-And then to think that there are much tougher (more computationally intensive) problems than factoring, e.g., the traveling salesman problem, and most graph-covering problems.
+And then to think that there are many tougher (more computationally intensive) problems than factoring, e.g., the traveling salesman problem, and most graph-covering problems.

 The best-known classical algorithms for this task, such as the General Number Field Sieve, have a runtime that is sub-exponential but still super-polynomial.
 This means that they are faster than brute force methods that take exponential time, but still slower than polynomial time methods.

-There still is a group of mathematicians who believe that P = NP.
-They think that when a result quickly can be verified, there always exists a solution equally simple but that we just don’t know about it.
-And as I tried to explain: once a solution for a NP-complete problem has been found, all NP-complete problems are tackled.
-That’s why this group struggles on to find the holy grail.
+There is still a group of mathematicians who believe that P = NP.
+They think that when a result can be quickly verified, there always exists a solution equally simple but that we just don’t know about it.
+And as I tried to explain, once a solution for an NP-complete problem has been found, all NP-complete problems are tackled.
+That’s why this group struggles to find the holy grail.

 The group of non-believers, the ones that say N ≠ NP is much bigger.